Salavatski Pomegranate - Punica granatum

 - Container growing?
 Yes.
 Prune pomegranates as a bush with 3 to 6 main trunks and top them off to keep the height manageable.

 - Fertilizer: Nitrogen/Phosphorus/Potassium in a 3/1/6 ratio

 - Light: Full sun is ideal, but pomegranates will be fine in mostly sunny conditions too.

 - Soil: Pomegranates adapt to most well-drained soils.
 They can grow in nutritionally poor soil but they do best in loamy soil.

 - Zones: Perennial 7-10 (Pomegranates love warm, tropical climates but can take some cold without getting severely injured.)

 GOOD TO KNOW

 Plant size.
-Our plants ship in 3-inch-deep pots when they are 3-6 inches tall so they can grow to maturity under your green thumb.
+These ship as a rooted plug when they are 2.5-6 inches tall so they can grow to maturity under your green thumb.

 Plant care.
 Wish your thumb were a little greener?
 Visit our plant care page & become a gardening guru in no time.